Cymodocea nodosa: Ecology

 Cymodocea nodosa grows in meadows on the seabed and is sometimes associated with the other seagrasses, Zostera noltii and Posidonia oceanica and the seaweeds Caulerpa prolifera and Caulerpa racemosa.
 Although it is adversely affected by mechanical disturbance such as trawling and by pollution, and although it is in competition with other seagrass species, C. nodosa is not considered to be threatened.

 In the Canary Islands, fifty-three species of epiphytic algae were found to grow on the leaves and rhizomes of C. nodosa.
 Many of these were encrusting species of Corallinaceae.

 Seagrass meadows have high biological productivity and are rich, biodiverse habitats.
 Fish species associated with C. nodosa in a coastal lagoon in south east Spain include Atherina boyeri, Pomatoschistus marmoratus, Liza aurata, Liza saliens, Syngnathus abaster and Aphanius iberus.
 The meadows are an important rearing ground for juvenile fish.
 Invertebrates associated with seagrass meadows include polychaete worms, amphipods, isopods, decapods and molluscs.

 C. nodosa tends to grow in patches.
 This is because it favours unstable sandy sediments and subaqueous dunes tend to move over time.
 If the sand accretion is not too fast, the stolons can grow vertically through it, but the seagrass can be overwhelmed by rapid accretion.
 Patch death was mostly caused by erosion as roots were uncovered, encrusting and drilling organisms increased and plants were swept away.
 The dune movement cycle tended to take two to six years, which gives the seagrass time to recolonise bare areas.
 Sand accretion also stimulates flowering and dormant seeds can enable recolonisation when conditions allow it.

 The fact that the pattern of C. nodosa growth changes as sand is deposited provides a means of measuring the travel of subaqueous dunes.
-In the Alfacs Bay in the northwest Mediterranean Sea, it was found that the rate of dune advance averaged 13 metres per year, and that the seagrasses could be used to monitor movement rates ranging from 0.15 metres to 980 metres per year.
+In the Alfacs Bay in the northwest Mediterranean Sea, it was found that the rate of dune advance averaged 13 m per year, and that the seagrasses could be used to monitor movement rates ranging from 0.15 m to 980 m per year.

 The invasive alga Caulerpa taxifolia is often associated with C. nodosa.
 It has an extensive rhizoidal system that anchors it to a sandy substrate.
 The alga is better able to extract nutrients from the substrate than can the seagrass.
 A study was undertaken near the island of Elba, Italy, in which slow release fertiliser sticks were added to test plots of the seabed where the seagrass and alga both grew.
 It was found that although both species responded with increased growth rates, the seagrass was relatively disadvantaged in that increased growth of the alga restricted the amount of sunlight reaching the seagrass whereas the alga was less constrained by limited light.